 - Sleep disturbance is common with night sweats.
 Features of depression are not unusual.

 - Frequent flushes and disturbance of sleep may well be a major contributor to the commonly observed adverse effect on mood.
-There is evidence that the sex hormones do have an effect on mood and wellbeing in both men and women.
-Hormone replacement therapy (HRT) improves fatigue, depression, headaches and libido in men as well as women.
+There is evidence that the sex hormones do have an effect on mood and well-being in both men and women.
+Hormone replacement therapy (HRT) improves fatigue, depression, headaches and libido in men as well as in women.

 - Inappropriate vasodilatation leads to a slight drop in core temperature.
 Between attacks there is no abnormality to be found.

 - Carcinoid tumours.